-One systematic review of the literature was identified; it was published in 2010 by Myers and colleagues.
-(10) They identified 12 RCTs on intraspinal techniques for managing pain in cancer patients; studies are required to report pain as an outcome measure using a validated scale.
+One systematic review of the literature was identified; it was published in 2010 by Myers et al.(12) They identified 12 RCTs on intraspinal techniques for managing pain in cancer patients; studies were required to report pain as an outcome measure using a validated scale.
 The investigators did not identify the type or types of cancer addressed in individual studies and did not pool study findings.
 Two RCTs specifically addressed implantable infusion pumps.
 One compared intrathecal morphine delivered via an implantable infusion pump plus medical management (n=101) to medical management alone (n=99) in patients with refractory cancer pain.
-The difference between groups in clinical success (defined as at least 20% reduction in pain score and at least 20% reduction in drug toxicity at 4 weeks) reached borderline statistical significance, favoring the implantable pump group over the control group (85% vs. 71%, respectively, p=0.05).
-The proportion of patients who experienced pain score reduction was 52% in the implantable pain pump group and 39% in the control group; this was not a statistically significant difference (p=0.55).
+The difference between groups in clinical success (defined as a minimum 20% reduction in pain score and a minimum 20% reduction in drug toxicity at 4 weeks) reached borderline statistical significance, favoring the implantable pump group over the control group (85% vs 71%, respectively, p=0.05).
+The proportion of patients who experienced a minimum 20% pain score reduction was 52% in the implantable pain pump group and 39% in the control group; this was not a statistically significant difference (p=0.55).
 The other RCT on implantable pumps compared epidural morphine delivered as a continuous infusion by the Infusaid pump to intermittent delivery by a Port-a-Cath® (Deltec, Saint Paul, MN).
-The 2 groups did not differ significantly in their pain scores; scores were low in both groups and the study, which had only 29 participants, was likely underpowered.
-The authors of the systematic review concluded that intraspinal techniques may be appropriate for selected cancer patients with intractable cancer pain but note the shortage of RCTs.
+The 2 groups did not differ significantly in their pain scores; scores were low in both groups, and the trial, which had only 29 participants, was likely underpowered.
+The evidence from this systematic review indicates that intraspinal techniques may be appropriate for select cancer patients with intractable cancer pain but there is a shortage of high-quality RCTs.

-The evidence on the use of infusion pumps for chronic, non-cancer pain consists of numerous uncontrolled observational studies.
+In summary, evidence on the use of infusion pumps for chronic, noncancer pain consists of numerous uncontrolled observational studies.
 These studies, which are limited methodologically, report that pain and quality of life is improved with the use of infusion pumps.

-No systematic reviews, meta-analyses, or large RCTs were identified on use of implanted infusion pumps for any additional indication.
+No systematic reviews, meta-analyses, or large RCTs on the use of implanted infusion pumps for any additional indication were identified.

 Ongoing Clinical Trials

-SISTERS: Spasticity in Stroke Study (NCT01032239) (19): This randomized controlled trial is comparing intrathecal baclofen therapy to best medical treatment for patients with severe spasticity at least 6 months following stroke.
+SISTERS: Spasticity in Stroke Study (NCT01032239): This RCT compares intrathecal baclofen therapy to best medical treatment for patients with severe spasticity for at least 6 months following stroke.
 The primary outcome is change in the Ashworth scale.
-The estimated enrollment is 80 patients, and the expected date of completion is January 2014.
+Estimated enrollment is 88 patients, and the expected date of completion is January 2015.

-Secondary Debulking Surgery with and without Hyperthermic Intraperitoneal Chemotherapy in Stage III Ovarian Cancer (NCT00426257) (20): This is an open-label RCT that is comparing secondary bulking with secondary bulking plus intraperitoneal chemotherapy in patients with stage III ovarian cancer.
+Secondary Debulking Surgery with and without Hyperthermic Intraperitoneal Chemotherapy in Stage III Ovarian Cancer (NCT00426257): This open-label RCT compares secondary debulking with secondary debulking plus intraperitoneal chemotherapy in patients with stage III ovarian cancer.
 The primary outcome is duration of recurrence-free survival.
-The estimated enrollment is 280 patients, and the estimated date of study completion is December 2013.
+Estimated enrollment is 280 patients, and the expected date of study completion is December 2013.

-Phase 3 Trial Evaluating Hyperthermic Intraperitoneal Chemotherapy in Upfront Treatment of Stage IIIC Epithelial Ovarian Cancer (CHORINE) (NCT01628380) (21): This is an RCT comparing cytoreductive surgery plus chemotherapy with an intraperitoneal component with cytoreductive surgery-only in patients with stage IIIc epithelial ovarian cancer.
-The study is being conducted in Italy and is sponsored by Bergmano Hospital.
-The expected enrollment is 94 patients, and the expected date of study completion is July 2016.
+Phase 3 Trial Evaluating Hyperthermic Intraperitoneal Chemotherapy in Upfront Treatment of Stage IIIC Epithelial Ovarian Cancer (CHORINE) (NCT01628380): This RCT compares cytoreductive surgery plus chemotherapy with an intraperitoneal component with cytoreductive surgery only in patients with stage IIIc epithelial ovarian cancer.
+The trial is conducted in Italy and is sponsored by Bergamo Hospital.
+The primary outcome is disease-free survival; overall survival is a secondary outcome.
+Estimated enrollment is 94 patients, and the expected date of study completion is July 2016.